silkrow/DesktopBackgroundGenerator/texts/voc.md

 	but that functions as a noun, in
 	English ending in -ing, e.g., asking
 	in do you mind my asking you?
+---
+### 2022 Dec.
+5
+* abysmal

+	Extremely bad; appalling.

+* syrup

+	A thick sweet liquid made by
+	dissolving sugar in boiling water,
+	often used for preserving fruit.

+* marsh

+	An area of low-lying land which is flooded in wet seasons or at high tide, and typically remains
+	waterlogged at all times.

+* doom

+	Condemn to certain destruction or
+	death.

+* condemn

+	Sentence (someone) to a particular
+	punishment, especially death.